 no secular trend in cosmic ray or solar activity since the mid 1950's (see

-the far right graph above), Svensmark's idea is a red herring as far
+the far right graph above), the Svensmark idea is a red herring as far

-Why this claim is wrong: A large number of studies all show that the sun, whether by straightforward luminosity, or by UV flux, or by modulating cosmic rays, cannot account for more than a small fraction (if that) of global warming in the past 60 years.
+Why this claim is wrong: A large number of studies all show that the sun, whether by straightforward luminosity, or by UV flux, or by modulating cosmic rays, cannot account for more than a small fraction (if that) of global warming in the past 40 years.
 The sun's total luminosity does fluctuate slightly with the solar cycle, as magnetic field energy thermalizes and emerges as luminosity.
 However, it is weak, only 0.1% peak to trough.
-Since 1957, solar cycle maxima have been slightly decreasing in strength, and the same for solar energy flux.
-And therefore too, all known variants of solar forcing.
-Meanwhile, this period of time shows the most rapid and accelerating global temperature rises, in lockstep with the rising and accelerating GHG emissions due to human activities.
+Since 1957, solar cycle maxima have been flat or decreasing in strength, and solar energy flux as well.
+And therefore too, all known variants of solar forcing show no trend.
+Meanwhile, this period shows the most rapid and accelerating global temperature rises, in lockstep with the rising and accelerating GHG emissions due to man's activities.
 Here's a good article with graphs and summaries of many published studies on the solar influence on climate.
-What about the claim that somehow, through unknown physics, solar forcings must be higher than the pure irradiance effect, because look at how severe the "Little Ice Age" was, when the solar cycle virtually disappeared for several cycles?
-The Little Ice Age appears to have been a coincidence of several verified causes beyond the solar activity effect, including volcanic activity, reforestation pulling CO2 out of the atmosphere after the Black Death.
-The Columbian Exchange (European diseases introduced to the New World) alone is estimated to have caused global human population to drop 20% during the 1500's and 1600's for example.
+On the claim that somehow, through unknown physics, solar forcings must be higher than the purely irradiance effect, because look at how severe the "Little Ice Age" was, when the solar cycle virtually disappeared for several cycles.
+However, the Little Ice Age appears to have been a coincidence of several verified causes beyond the solar activity effect, including volcanic activity, reforestation pulling CO2 out of the atmosphere after the Black Death and Columbian Exchange (European diseases introduced to the New World) caused a large drop in global human population, for example.

 The denialists will have you believe that global warming is a scam designed to pump up research dollars to the climate scientists.
-They provide no evidence, nor even any believable rationale, for this claim, only slander.
-By there kind of logic, who would have more incentive than the Stanford Solar Center (where I worked for a time as a PhD student) to implicate the sun in global warming?
+By this kind of logic, who would have more incentive than the Stanford Solar Center (where I worked for a time as a PhD student) to implicate the sun in global warming?
 Yet, see what they have to say here.

-costs of halting CO2 rise would be crippling to world economic progress, and we should
+costs of halting CO2 rise is crippling to world economic progress, and we should

 not commit to drastic action until we can prove with certainty that man and